asiffer/wg-easy-vpn/README.md

 go install github.com/asiffer/wg-easy-vpn
 ```

-The advantage is that the tool is built according to your architecture.
+The advantages are that you have the latest version (`master` branch) and the tool is built according to your architecture.
 The drawback is the need to have `Go` installed on your host.

 ### Binaries